Let our deep legal expertise and technology-enabled processes guide you in your U.S. immigration journey

 If you are an employer who has an active office in the U.S. or wants to establish one, the L-1 visa may have the benefits you need to send experienced high-level employees to the U.S. to grow your business.
 However, like with many other temporary work visas, it has its advantages and disadvantages that may help or hinder your case.
-Read on to find out how the L-1 visa benefits apply to your business.
+Read on to learn the L1a and L1b visa requirements as well as how the benefits apply to your business.

 When comparing these L-1 visas with many of the other work visa classifications, you will find that, depending on your immigration situation, it has many benefits that the others do not.

 There are many work visas available to foreign professionals who wish to be employed in the U.S. Many of them have very steep requirements that are difficult to fulfill.